-Manhattan is the most expensive and most crowded of all the boroughs in New York City.
-That’s why it’s
+Manhattan is the most expensive and most overcrowded of all the boroughs in New York City.

-essential that you embrace you’re inner Lewis and Clark (I’m a US History nerd so if you’re not American you may not get the referees but it’s humorous.
-I swear!) and go on a little adventure.
-I mean, Arthur Avenue has the ABSOLUTE best Italian food in the city, and that’s ALL THE WAY in the Bronx.
-Plus, if you travel into another borough, the prices are cheaper and the quality of the food can get even better.
+It is essential that you embrace you’re inner Lewis and Clark (I’m a US History nerd so if you’re not American you may not get my references but it’s humorous. ) and go on a little adventure.

 6. Eating at a chain restaurant.

 New York City is known, the world over, for it’s excellent food.